StreetScout

 Where is South Arm (Tas.)?

-South Arm (Tas.) is a suburb of Tasmania, Australia.
+South Arm (Tas.) is a suburb of Tasmania, Australia, in the Clarence local government area.

 What is the population of South Arm (Tas.)?